jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 #> Warning: Removed 127 rows containing missing values (geom_point).
 ```

-It’s clear there is a seasonal pattern in N to P ratios.
+It’s clear there is a seasonal pattern in N to P ratios, with the
+highest ratios ocurring in the spring.
+Again, we may see sporadic P
+limitation in spring especially at our estuarine sites.

 ### GAM Model